mmrmagno/discordle/README.md

 # Discordle

-Welcome to Discordle the Wordle Discord Bot repository!
-This bot allows users to play the popular word guessing game, Wordle, directly in a Discord chat.
 ---

 ![Discordle](https://www.marc-os.com/discordle.webp)

+Welcome to the Discordle repository!
+This bot allows users to play the popular word guessing game, Wordle, directly in a Discord chat.

 ## Features